sroussey/ellmers/docs/03_matrix_operations.md

 - [ ] Rewrite the data to make it more useful for retrieval
 - [ ] Rewrite the questions to make them more useful for retrieval

+Instructions are just multiple prompts for a purpose at specific stages.
+Prompts have a purpose too, maybe they should share a base class.

 ## Query Intent

 Oh, this is going to be hard.
 We need to figure out what the user is asking for.
 We need to be able to do this in a way that is compatible with the retrieval method.
 Also, what is the context?
 Is the query one of a series?
 Were previous retreivals incorrect?